 There’s no doubt that a little bit of bureaucracy is great.
 Even a lot of bureaucracy is great.
 But the Netherlands goes way too far on this front, and many internationals especially struggle with it.

 It seems like a bad joke when you first hear that you need to have a fixed address to get a BSN, which you need to get a job, which you need to have to be able to afford a fixed address.

 There is a real danger in being too complacent and self-satisfied with past progress when it comes to these issues.
-Of course, there are plenty of places you’ll be worse off as a woman — but the Netherlands still has a long way to go, and talking about feminism is just the beginning of that.
+Of course, there are plenty of places you’ll be worse off as a woman — but the Netherlands still has a long way to go, and talking about feminism is just the beginning.

 4. We’re sinking!
-Anyone want to talk about this?
+Does anyone want to talk about this?
 No?

 5. Dutch colonialism: the historical elephant in the room

 As is the case with most former colonial powers, the Dutch don’t talk about colonisation nearly enough.
 Generally, the VOC and the Dutch Golden Age are viewed as a part of history that the Dutch can be proud of.

 But, as closer inspection shows, these eras were as full of exploitation and racism as art, trade, and nationalism.
 There is still an unwillingness to talk about this among Dutchies, including at museums like the Rijksmuseum, which won’t stop using the term “Golden Age”.

 6. The Netherlands is a tax haven: Shhhh!

 Another awkward one: the Netherlands is an internationally renowned tax haven, which is not something that we ought to be proud of.
 But it’s also something we have to talk about in order for it to change.

 me figuring out my taxes pic.twitter.com/dKXAmNAm3L— cécile 🐦⬛ (@haraiva) October 27, 2019